gabriel4649/JMdictDB/README.txt

    execute cgi scripts from the ./perl/cgi/ directory in its current location.

-   Create a file lib/jmdict.cfg containing one line containg three space separated words which are repectively, the name of the jmdict database, the postgres username to use, and the password for that username.
+   Create a file lib/jmdict.cfg containing one line containing three space separated words which are repectively, the name of the jmdict database, the postgres username to use, and the password for that username.
 For example: